jwstegemann/fritz2-docs/Websockets.md

 session.send("Hello")
 ```

-As you can see, `Session` returns a `Flow` of `MessageEvent`s in messages.
-When a new message from the server arrives, a new event pops up on the `Flow`.
+As you can see, `Session` offers a `Flow` of `MessageEvent`s in messages.
+When a new message from the server arrives, a new message pops up on the `Flow`.
 Get the content of the message with one of the following methods (depending on content type):
 * `data: Flow<Any?>`
 * `body: Flow<String>`
 * `blob: Flow<Blob>`
 * `arrayBuffer: Flow<ArrayBuffer>`

-More information regarding the connection status can be read from the `Session` as `Flow`:
+More information regarding the connection status is provided by the `Session` as `Flow`s:
 * `isConnecting: Flow<Boolean>`
 * `isOpen: Flow<Boolean>`
 * `isClosed: Flow<Boolean>`